 A few minutes away by foot, its architectural antithesis is found in the upturned funnel of the Metropolitan Catholic Cathedral, whose modernist circular interior is suffused with soft, blue light from contemporary stained-glass windows.

 Towards the banks of the Mersey, the northernmost Tate Gallery, Tate Liverpool, promotes a revolving carousel of exhibitions.
 Through the summer of 2017, the works of Tracey Emin and William Blake will be in focus, displaying alongside the gallery’s permanent collection that includes artwork from Grayson Perry, L. S. Lowry and Pablo Picasso.

 Art in Liverpool isn’t restricted to the city’s gallery walls either.
 The Tate recently supported the launch of ‘Everybody Razzle Dazzle’, a colourful pop art design by Sir Peter Blake which decorates a Mersey Boat and honours the dazzle camouflage patterns first used on vessels in World War One.

 From the International Slavery Museum to the Museum of Liverpool, there are countless tourist attractions along the banks of the Mersey.
 For tips on where to start a visit to the city, see our list of things to see in Liverpool.

 If you really want to penetrate the soul of Scouse culture, take a ferry across the Mersey for far-reaching views of the docks and the city beyond.
-Liverpool Watersports Centre offer a modern twist on the classic journey with hour-long powerboat rides around the docks.
+Liverpool Watersports Centre offers a modern twist on the classic journey with hour-long powerboat rides around the docks.

 A typical weekend in Liverpool invariably brings with it a smorgasbord of sporting action.
 Whether crammed into the Kop to watch Liverpool at Anfield, or backing a winner at Aintree Racecourse, there’s rarely a quiet weekend in the sporting calendar.